(Nathan Shepherd, vocals and guitar, w/ G2P )

 What do you think of the Orlando Scene, and if you don’t like it, what would you do to: I think the Orlando scene is full of talent—couldn’t ask for better people to be performing with.
 What are you thoughts indie vs. label?
 I think it depends on the artist and the artist’s goals.
 Indie music has become a lot bigger due to sites like BandCamp and so forth, so it’s great for people making and marketing their own music.
 The advantage of being on a label, though, is that there’s a division of labor (marketing team, producer, etc.) that is almost impossible to get going only the indie route.
-Please share a funny/dramatic show experience you have had??
+What funny/dramatic show experience you have had??
 A sort of painful, but maybe retrospectively funny show experience I had was this: I was playing a set and my guitar kept coming out of tune, in addition to the fact that my voice was sore.
 So the set was already botched, but got worse when I had to hit this note at the peak of my range at the climax of a song and it went painfully flat—I could see the cringe on people’s faces.
 Probably funny to have seen, not too funny for it to have happened to.
 What has OrlandoBands.com done for you?They’ve helped me get more exposure, more experience, and allowed me to play with a lot of awesome local bands.
 Who are some of the local bands you would like to play with, or enjoy playing with?There’s this really cool electro-progressive dance duo that doesn’t have enough exposure called ‘Svine und Strusel’.
 I’d love to perform with them some time.
 If anyone’s interested: youtube.com/svineundstrusel.
-If music wasn’t a choice, what would you be doing?Well I’m probably going to graduate school for philosophy this fall, so that’s my other passion.
-It’s always a balancing act.
 What songs influenced you the most from you childhood?
 Probably ‘Where The Streets Have No Name’ by U2 and ‘Beat It’ by Michael Jackson.